MyersResearchGroup/myersresearchgroup.github.io/content/authors/Satish-Batchu/_index.md

 ---
 # Display name
-title: Zach Zundel
+title: Satish Batchu

 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads
-weight: 830
+weight: 820

 # Username (this should match the folder name)
 authors:
-- Zach Zundel
+- Satish Batchu

 #Author Names (alternative spellings etc)
 names:
-- Zach Zundel
-- Zachary Zundel
+- Satish Batchu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Alumni, Undergraduate
+role: Alumni, Masters

 # Organizations/Affiliations
 organizations: